Top Attractions in Rome, Italy

 The Via di Fori Imperiali begins at Piazza Venezia and leads past the Roman Forum to the Colosseum.

-Piazza Venezia was the location of public speeches given by the Italian dictator Mussolini to crowds of his supporters in the 1920s to 1940s.
+Piazza Venezia was the location of public speeches by the Italian dictator Mussolini to crowds of his supporters in the 1920s to 1940s.

 The magnificent landmark is a must-visit, no doubt.